g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 set interfaces ge-0/0/7 unit 412 encapsulation vlan-ccc set interfaces ge-0/0/7 unit 412 vlan-id 412
 ```
-With this, we are tagging the VLAN in the PE-CE interface.
+With this, we are properly tagging the VLAN on the PE-CE interface.

-Now, we need to transport this layer 2 segment across the network, trough the VPWS.
-In Junos, the VPWS Martini is referred as L2CKT.
+Now, we need to transport this Layer 2 segment across the network through the VPWS.
+In Junos, the Martini VPWS draft is referred to as l2circuit.
-Let's configure this:
+Let's configure it:
 ```
 set protocols l2circuit neighbor 10.0.0.8 interface ge-0/0/7.412 virtual-circuit-id 412
 set protocols l2circuit neighbor 10.0.0.8 interface ge-0/0/7.412 description S1-S2